 Membership sites typically require more plumbing.
 More plug-ins.
 More dynamic elements.
 For this reason, membership sites usually run slower.
 This doesn’t matter, though, if it isn’t impacting your SEO.

-All this to say... separate your membership site from your public site.
+I used to be a massive proponent of separating your membership site from your public site.
 Two separate Wordpress installations.
 And to be clear, in some occasions I still am.

 #3 – Run A Caching Plugin